StevenNguyenCyber/Cybersecurity-Projects/README.md

 ## Confirming IP addresses and using Nmap

-- Once the virual machine as Kali Purple has launched, open up a terminal and enter 'ifconfig'.
+- Once the virtual machine as Kali Purple has launched, open up a terminal and enter 'ifconfig'.

 - Enter 'ifconfig" on Metasploitable.